-For all artists, it is crucial to reach as many people as possible, and building a solid customer relationship is key to success.
-In China Tencent embraced the digital Hongbao, Tencent being a major player in the music industry.
+For all artists and record labels, it is crucial to reach as many people as possible, and building a solid customer relationship is key to success.
+In China Tencent embraced the digital Hongbao as online marketing, Tencent being a major player in the music industry.
 Let’s all learn from this digitalization of an old tradition: give out presents to your fans.
-It will benefit you, as an artist, in many ways.
+Music marketing that will benefit you, as an artist, in many ways.

 Our new year’s message to all artists around the world is a simple one: get inspired!
 Start sharing your exclusive content with your fans.
 Kwettr lets you improve relationships with customers using free giveaways through social media channels.

 It doesn’t have to be a red envelope, but a blue bird carrying a message, or a personal message on Instagram, can do the trick as well.

 新年快乐 (Xīnnián kuàilè), which means Happy New Year, from the Kwettr team!